MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-dataflow.md

 ## Combine trips and discounts data

-The next step is to combine both tables into a single table that has the discount that should be applied to the trip, as well as the adjusted total.
+The next step is to combine both tables into a single table that has the discount that should be applied to the trip, and the adjusted total.

 1. First, toggle the **Diagram view** button so you can see both of your queries.